tomtom-international/goji-http-client/README.md

 <a id='response-body'></a>
 ### Response body

-By default, response body is represented as a String:
+By default, the response body is a String:
 ```groovy
 Response<String> response = http.get(
     path: '/get')